pahund/es6talk/README.md

 # es6talk

-Code examples from Patrick Hund's talk about ECMAScript 6.
+Code examples from Patrick Hund's talk about ECMAScript 6, held at the eBay Classifieds Group TechCon in Montreal, Canada in June 2015.

+* You can find the talk notes to accompany these examples on [Workflowy](https://workflowy.com/s/bYXDNfjTGt)
+* Slides are available on [SlideShare](http://de.slideshare.net/wiekatz/techcon-2015patrickhundes6)

 ## Installation